CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-introduction.md

 ---
 title: "introducing a series on how to fix Facebook"
-excerpt: "Decompiling Facebook seeks to answer big questions regarding the regulation of social media companies, Facebook being chief among them."
+excerpt: "decompiling Facebook seeks to answer big questions regarding the regulation of social media companies, Facebook being chief among them."

 date: 2018-06-05 21:31:00 -0400